.:VIM (Video In Motion)

 2. Select "Advanced ID - 1A"

-3. Submit the value from the "Serial number" field into the program.
+3. Decode the value from the "Serial number" field.
 If there is more than one serial number field, use the first one!

 7. Select "Adaptation - 10"